On relative derived categories: Introduction

+In Section 6, we study situations for which relative derived categories with respect to Gorenstein projective and Gorenstein injective modules are equivalent.
+We show that such a balance property exists, i.e. $\D_{\Gp}^{\bb}(\mmod \La) \simeq \D_{\Gi}^{\bb}(\mmod \La)$, provided $\La$ is a virtually Gorenstein algebra, see Theorem \ref{ThmSec6}.

 The notion of reflection functors were introduced by Bernstein, Gel'fand, and Ponomarev \cite{BGP} to relate representations of two quivers.
-Then this notion has been extended by several authors, see in particular \cite{BB} and \cite{HR}.
-Let $\CQ$ be a quiver and $i$ be either a source or a sink of $\CQ$.
-The reflection functors associated to $i$, denoted $S_i^+$ and $S_i^-$, sends $\CQ$ to the quiver $\sigma_i\CQ$ which is obtained from $\CQ$ by reversing all arrows which start or end at $i$.
-In Section 6, we prove that if $\La$ is a Gorenstein algebra, then $\D^{\bb}_{\Gp}(\CQ)$ is equivalent to $\D^{\bb}_{\Gp}(\sigma_i \CQ)$, as triangulated categories.
+Then this notion has been extended by several authors, see \cite{BB} and \cite{HR}.
+In the last section of the paper, Corollary \ref{AHV2}, we prove that if $\La$ is a Gorenstein algebra, then $\D^{\bb}_{\Gp}(\CQ)$ is equivalent to $\D^{\bb}_{\Gp}(\sigma_i \CQ)$ via reflection functors.
 This is a relative version of a result of Happel \cite[I. 5.7]{Hap}.
-Some corollaries are the equivalences of triangulated categories $\D_{\sg}(\CQ) \cong \D_{\sg}(\sigma_i\CQ)$ and $\underline{\Gp}\mbox{-}\CQ \simeq \underline{\Gp}\mbox{-}\sigma_i\CQ,$ where $\D_{\sg}(\CQ)$ denotes the singularity category of $\CQ$.
+Two direct corollaries are the equivalences of triangulated categories $\D_{\sg}(\CQ) \cong \D_{\sg}(\sigma_i\CQ)$ and $\underline{\Gp}\mbox{-}\CQ \simeq \underline{\Gp}\mbox{-}\sigma_i\CQ,$ where $\D_{\sg}(\CQ)$ denotes the singularity category of $\La\CQ$ and $\underline{\Gp}$ denotes the stable category of Gorenstein projective modules with respect to projectives.

-In the last section of the paper we study situations for which relative derived categories with respect to Gorenstein projective and Gorenstein injective modules are equivalent.
-We show that such a balance property exists, i.e. $\D_{\Gp}^{\bb}(\mmod \La) \simeq \D_{\Gi}^{\bb}(\mmod \La)$, provided $\La$ is a virtually Gorenstein artin algebra.

-Note that still there are several open questions transferred naturally from derived setting to relative setting, e.g. when $\D_{\GP}(\Mod \La)$ is compactly generated, or when $\D_{\GP}(\Mod \La)$ is closed under taking (co)products?
-See \cite[Appendix 3]{Ch3} for a (not complete) list of open problems.

-Finally, we remark that there are some conditions where derived equivalence between two algebras induced Gorenstein derived equivalence between them, see e.g. \cite[Corollary 5.2.4]{AHV}.
-This somehow encourage looking more explicitly at Gorenstein derived categories, noting that concepts like Gorensteinness or being of finite Cohen-Macaulay type seems more natural in the Gorenstein derived settings.